 Music at Home

-Weekly activities, ideas and resources for continuing music learning from home – for all ages and stages of education.
+Ideas and resources for continuing music learning from home – for all ages and stages of education

 Music is a great means of encouraging creativity in children and young people.
 It allows them to express emotions and have the confidence to experiment with their own musical ideas and sounds.